Ronald Koeman Jr.: Telstar

 On 25 June 2021, it was announced that Koeman had signed with Telstar.
 On 10 September, he made his debut for the club in a league match against Almere City, his former team, which ended in a 1–1 draw.
 He took over the goalkeeping duties from Trevor Doornbusch after head coach Andries Jonker decided to bench him due to a series of significant errors in previous games.
 Following that, he continued as a starter, except for a setback in October 2021 when he sustained an injury that kept him out of action for the remainder of the year.

 On 13 January 2023, he received the first red card of his professional career after a reckless challenge outside the penalty area against Nick Koster of Jong AZ.

 Koeman suffered a second wrist injury during training in September 2023, sidelining him for several months.
 He extended his contract with Telstar on 29 May 2024, signing a one-year deal until 30 June 2025.

 In the 2024–25 season, Koeman played every minute of Telstar's 38 league matches, two KNVB Cup ties, and all four promotion play-off fixtures.
 He kept a clean sheet in a 2–0 win over ADO Den Haag and helped secure a 3–1 second-leg victory against Willem II in the final, earning Telstar promotion to the Eredivisie for the first time in 47 years.

 Koeman made his Eredivisie debut on 10 August 2025, starting in a 2–0 defeat away to Ajax at the Johan Cruyff Arena.
 On 30 August, he kept a clean sheet in a 2–0 away win over PSV, Telstar's first Eredivisie victory since 1978.
 His performance drew praise, with analysts Kenneth Perez and Karim El Ahmadi suggesting he could be considered as a third-choice for the Netherlands national team, while highlighting his distribution and composure.
+On 17 May 2026, he scored a late penalty in Telstar's 2–1 away victory over FC Volendam on the final matchday of the 2025–26 season, securing the club's survival in the Eredivisie.
+In a post-match interview, he revealed that he had been the club's first choice penalty taker for some time.

+On 2 July 2026, Koeman signed a new contract with Telstar, keeping him at the club until 2028.

+On 6 September 2026, Koeman became the first goalkeeper in Eredivise history to score two goals in a single game, rescuing a point with a brace of penalties against Cambuur.

 Personal life

-He is the son of current Netherlands national team and former FC Barcelona manager Ronald Koeman, who also had an illustrious career as a player for AFC Ajax, FC Barcelona, PSV Eindhoven, FC Groningen, and the Dutch national team.
+He is the son of former Netherlands national team manager Ronald Koeman.
 He is the nephew of former Dutch international football player Erwin Koeman, and the grandson of former Dutch international Martin Koeman.